hyrise/hyrise/README.md

 The [Step by Step Guide](https://github.com/hyrise/hyrise/wiki/Step-by-Step-Guide) is a good starting point to get to know Hyrise.

 ## Native Setup
-You can install the dependencies on your own or use the `install_dependencies.sh` script (**recommended**) which installs all of the therein listed dependencies and submodules.
+You can install the dependencies on your own or use the `install_dependencies.sh` script which installs all of the therein listed dependencies and submodules.
-The install script was tested under macOS Monterey (12.4) and Ubuntu 22.04.
+The install script was tested under macOS Sequoia (15.3) and Ubuntu 24.04.

 See [dependencies](DEPENDENCIES.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
 As compilers, we generally use recent versions of clang and gcc (Linux only).
 Please make sure that the system compiler points to the most recent version or use cmake (see below) accordingly.
 Older versions may work, but are neither tested nor supported.